The Convention on the Elimination of Discrimination against Women (CEDAW)

 Under CEDAW, state bodies are required to produce reports to the UN Committee one year after consenting to the convention, and then every four years thereafter, or otherwise as directed by the Committee.
 These reports must outline progress and legislative, judicial and policy measures taken to fulfil their obligations under the Convention.

-The most recent review of the UK took place in July 2013 and accompanying Concluding Observations can be accessed here.
+The last full review of the UK took place in July 2013 and accompanying Concluding Observations can be accessed here.
 The UK State follow up report can be accessed here with an additional addendum here.

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.